Seborrheic Dermatitis (Kapalagata Roga)

-- Adding coconut water to diet and always using healthy fats like ghee in cooking is also recommended
+- Adding coconut water to the diet and always using healthy fats like ghee in cooking is also recommended.

-- fenugreek, turmeric and coriander, cumin, ghee, oil will also help purify fat tissue and strengthen bone tissue.
+- Fenugreek, turmeric and coriander, cumin, ghee, the oil will also help purify fat tissue and strengthen bone tissue.

 - Avoid using hot water for hair wash.

-- Don’t apply heat and direct sunlight on scalp
+- Don’t apply heat and direct sunlight on the scalp

-- Don’t comb hair before getting dried after wash.
+- Don’t comb your hair before getting dried after the wash.